tararoys/git_workflow_tutorial/README.md

 To understand git on a conceptual level, visit this [git visual demo](http://pcottle.github.io/learnGitBranching/), the most epic git tutorial on the web.

+This is also a priceless, [difficult-to-find resource](http://sethrobertson.github.io/GitBestPractices/)

+For

 We are chosing to work with a branching workflow.
 Every pair works in their own branch, and when we have our branch working to our satisfaction, we merge it into the master branch.

 ###Set up github repository